- (september 2015)

 de facto be considered an act of war.

 Over the years China has banned an increasing number of news organizations,

-including this website scaruffi.com.
+including at one point this website scaruffi.com.
 It bans all the social media you

 can name (Facebook, Twitter, etc).
 It now bans even Gmail.

 Note that China has been committing cyber-attacks against the USA, but those

 don't seem to be included in China's definition of "act of war".
 In other

 words, you are welcome to try and steal top-secret information (that's fair

 game), but you are not allowed to publicize widely-available information